|

 internet (or write their opinions in newspapers and books, teach them

+in universities, discuss them in conventions and television talk shows).
 The growth of the internet isnt just a matter of numbers.

 Its spreading unevenly, but pretty fast.
 In addition to making